zpok3/Waters-of-Life/README.md

 3. Click **Manage Settings** under **Virus and threat Protection settings**.
 4. Scroll down and click **Add or remove exclusions** under **Exclusions**.
 5. Add a **Folder** exclusion and point it to the **Installation Location** folder.
+> [!important]
-  * If you are using a third-party antivirus, you will need to find the exclusions menu and add one to the same folder.
+> If you are using a third-party antivirus, you will need to find the exclusions menu and add one to the same folder.

 ## Root Mods
 Here we will run the Fallout Anniversary Patcher, its features include a Mod Limit Fix, Intel HD Graphics Bypass, Games for Windows Live Disabler, and specifically for Steam/Epic it applies a 4GB/LAA patch and downgrades the game executable to 1.7.0.3 for mod compatibility.